BHGC/website/content/join/index.md

 If you want to **learn to hang glide this academic year, this is your chance**.

-_UPDATE: Sorry folks, we had to move these events forward one week; these are the new dates as of today Sept 20_:

 * Tue Sept 27 @ 11am-2pm: Chat with active hangliding students and pilots.
   Meet us at Sproul Plaza / Sather Gate on UC Berkeley campus (south side).
   Look for the hang glider.